FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing: Method

 We accumulate this divergence in a trajectory buffer ${B}$, weighted by the timestep interval:

 After $n$ injection steps, we apply path compensation to realign the trajectory with the editing objective:

 and reset ${B} = 0$.
 This compensation operation is performed every $n$ steps throughout the denoising process, as well as at the final injection step to ensure complete trajectory alignment.
-Our compensation strategy ensures that despite temporary deviations during injection phases, the overall trajectory remains aligned with the editing objective.

-\textbf{Intuition for Path Compensation.} As shown in Figure~\ref{fig:path_compensation}, the path compensation mechanism effectively retraces the current point along the accumulated velocity difference $\Delta {v}_{t_i}$ (i.e., the purple path).
-Importantly, the actual trajectory, which consists of the orange injection path followed by the purple compensation path, is mathematically equivalent to the blue dashed path that is entirely governed by ${v}^{\text{edit}}$.
+The core motivation behind path compensation is to inject sufficient high-frequency features at each denoising step while periodically steering the trajectory toward the target edit semantics by incorporating the accumulated correction $\Delta v$.
+As illustrated in Figure~\ref{fig:path_compensation}, the path compensation mechanism retraces the current point along the accumulated velocity difference $\Delta {v}_{t_i}$ (depicted as the purple path).
+Crucially, the actual trajectory, which comprises the orange injection path followed by the purple compensation path, is mathematically equivalent to the blue dashed path governed entirely by ${v}^{\text{edit}}$.
+This blue dashed path can therefore be interpreted as predicting ${v}^{\text{edit}}$ conditioned on high-frequency information from ${v}^{\text{ref}}$ and performing denoising along this editing velocity.

-This equivalence reveals the underlying mechanism of our approach: the blue dashed path can be interpreted as predicting ${v}^{\text{edit}}$ conditioned on high-frequency information from ${v}^{\text{ref}}$ and performing denoising along this editing velocity.
-In this sense, our method implicitly incorporates high-frequency components as conditioning signals rather than directly forcing them into the editing velocity field.
-Compared to direct injection that may introduce ghosting artifacts, our path compensation strategy achieves a principled integration of high-frequency information while maintaining editing quality.